This page will be updated as questions arise and is divided into two sections: Basics and Street Selection/Status.

 Answer: The initial street list consisted of streets proposed as Neighborhood Bike Routes in Oakland’s Bike Plan.
 These streets had been previously identified through the robust and equity-driven engagement process for the Bike Plan, and were mostly residential streets throughout the city.
 Subsequently, the list of potential Slow Streets was shortened to remove streets with AC Transit service, near hospitals/fire stations, and streets with no alternative routes for through traffic.
 Later, Slow Streets were selected in partnership with community partners like the Lincoln Recreation Center in Chinatown and the Walkable Neighbors for Seniors Palos Verdes Walk Club.

 Question: What is the community engagement process for the Slow Streets program?

-Answer: The Slow Streets program was developed very rapidly in response to COVID-19 and had minimal public engagement at the start.
+Answer: The Slow Streets program was developed very rapidly in response to Covid-19 and had minimal public engagement at the start.
 The City relied on previous engagement that developed the Neighborhood Bike Routes.
-We acknowledge that we could have done a much more thorough engagement process.
+We acknowledge that we could have started with much more thorough engagement process.
 After the initial launch the City employed the following strategies:

-- ReleaseD potential streets for soft closures approximately weekly and seek community, City Council and partner agency feedback before finalizing the list for implementation.
+- Released a list and map of potential streets for soft closures approximately weekly and seek community, City Council and partner agency feedback before finalizing the list for implementation.